-- 1. Use one (1) for each participant. - Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points. - 3.
+- 1. Use one (1) for each participant. - 2.
+Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points. - 3.
 Each judge should total ALL POINTS before passing the SHEETS in, if possible. - 4.
 The TABULATOR or a designated brother should re-check the COUNT of total points for accuracy. - 5.
 The maximum NUMBER OF POINTS in the chart below which a participant may receive CANNOT exceed 50 and a participant may NOT receive less than 10 points. - 6.
-ALL RATING SCALE sheets MUST remain with the Local or District Talent Hunt Chairman. - 7.
-Copy of score must be provided to become winner.
+ALL RATING SCALE sheets MUST remain with the Local or District Talent Hunt Chairman.